Sheep-y/Modnix/DESIGN_DOC.md

 ### Mod Parsing

 1. If file extension is .dll, parse mod metadata from assembly information which serve as a default.
-2. If file extension is .dll, find embedded "mod_info" and, if found, parse as .js, merge with replace.
+2. If file extension is .dll, find embedded "mod_info" and, if found, parse as .js and merge.
 3. If file extension is not .dll, parse as mod.js.
 See format below.
     1. If success, but mod does not specify any contents (Mods, Dlls, Alters, Assets), and is non-root, adds all dlls whose name match the folder (see above).
 4. Check built-in override list.
-If any match, merge with replace.
+If any match, parse and merge.
 5. Check user override list.
-If any match, merge with replace.
+If any match, parse and merge.

 Mods that fail to parse at step 1 and 3 will not be loaded.
 Parse failures at step 2, 4, and 5 are ignored and proceed to next step.